Skip to main content

 back to top

 A principal investigator is a member of the faculty or staff who bears responsibility for the intellectual leadership of a project.
-The principal investigator accepts overall responsibility for directing the research and for the financial oversight of the award's funding, as well as compliance with relevant policies and sponsor terms and conditions of award.
+The principal investigator accepts overall responsibility for directing the research and for complying with relevant policies and sponsor terms and conditions of award.

 Please email the IBC.